 Double Network Address Translation (NAT) / Double NAT

 Double NAT occurs when two or more routers or devices on your network are performing Network Address Translations.
-A Double NAT may not prevent your devices from accessing the internet, but may cause problems with our services.
-In particular, Double NAT can prevent our DNS services and dynamic update client from working.
-Additionally, it may cause problems for users trying to port forward.
-Because of these known issues, No-IP strongly recommends eliminating Double NAT configurations when attempting to use our Managed DNS or remote access services.
+A Double NAT may not prevent your devices from accessing the internet, but may cause problems with establishing a remote connection to the network.
+No-IP strongly recommends eliminating Double NAT configurations when attempting to use our Managed DNS or remote access services.
 This article provides details on how Double NAT configurations work and how to determine if your connection is part of a Double NAT configuration.

 In some cases, a Double NAT can happen when the modem is a modem/router combo, but the user has a separate router in use on the network.
 Other network appliances with routing capabilities can also cause this, such as certain Network Attached Storage (NAS), IP Camera systems, a misconfigured VPN, a network on a 4g, mobile, or satellite connection, Network Switches and most Layer-3 devices.

-While we cannot support network configuration, many users have reported success by searching the internet for fixing a Double NAT with their specific setup, which may include removing a router or setting a combo-unit to Bridge mode.
+-Setting any secondary routing device to bridge mode with DDNS configured on the Primary router.
+This applies to any other kind of routing devices including network extenders.
 To find out how to set your modem/router combo to Bridge mode, please consult the manufacturer of your equipment, the user’s manual, and/or the technical support section of their website.

 What is Network Address Translation (NAT)?

 Network Address Translation is the process of one or more Local IP addresses translated into a Public IP address (and vice versa), usually performed by a firewall or router.
 The assignment of a public address to a device inside of a private network is a necessary component of remote connection.